okta/workflows-templates/workflows/capture_device_security_events_from_vmware_ws1/readme.md

 8. Click **Home > WebhookWorkspaceOne**.
 9. **Enable** both the **WorkspaceOne.SecurityEvent** and the **Util.AuthenticateWebhook** flows.
 10. On the **WorkspaceOne.SecurityEvent**, click the **gear icon**, then click **API Access**.
-11. Select **Expose as Webhook** and record the invoke URL *(You will need that to configure WorkspaceOne)*.
+11. Select **Expose as Webhook** and record the invoke URL *(You will need that to configure Workspace ONE)*.
 12. Close the API endpoint settings pop-up, then click **Tables**.
 13. Open the **WorspaceOne Webhook Config** table.
 14. Update and record the username and password fields, then click **Save**.

-    _**Note**: These credentials will be used by WorkspaceOne to authenticate the webhook notification in Okta._
+    _**Note**: These credentials will be used by Workspace ONE to authenticate the webhook notification in Okta._

-### Configure WorkspaceOne UEM
+### Configure Workspace ONE UEM

-1. Access WorkspaceOne UEM as Administrator.
+1. Access Workspace ONE UEM as Administrator.
 2. Click **Groups and Settings**.
 3. Click **All Settings**.
 4. On the left menu, navigate to **System > Advanced > API > Event Notifications**.